 You know you’re in the presence of people trying to show how important they are by the way they make you feel inferior.
 For reasons you can’t quite explain, you look at yourself more critically when you’re in their presence and may start to wonder why you’re such a failure.
 It’s a relief to get away from them, so you can relax and be yourself.

-But people who feel inferior will often puff themselves up on a pedestal to alleviate their own sense of weakness.
+But people who feel inferior will often puff themselves up to alleviate their own sense of weakness.
 The Viennese psychoanalyst Alfred Adler was one of the first theorists to address such individuals by defining the quality of “striving for superiority.”
 Adler, who also coined the term “inferiority complex,” believed that people who were convinced of their own weaknesses would build an outward shell in which they went through unusual efforts to present themselves in the most favorable possible light, in order to avoid confronting their own weak and wobbly interiors.

 Although not always recognized for the important impact it had on contemporary psychology, Adler’s theory indeed became the basis for much subsequent research on self-concept and identity.
 That division between real (i.e., weak) and ideal (i.e., superior) selves can be seen as the basis for failure to find true fulfillment in life.
 Therapy, according to this model of personality, involves helping individuals confront and accept their true, if flawed, selves.
 However, until people actually receive such an intervention, they will continue to do whatever they can to create the impression that they’re more magnificent than everyone around them.
 The longer they can avoid confronting their true selves, the better they will become at these manipulative strategies.